NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## Editing records

-If you need to correct a vaccination record you previously recorded, this feature has moved to the new **Records** section.
+If you need to edit a vaccination record you previously recorded, this feature has moved to the new **Records** section.